 The Criminal and Juvenile Justice program works to reduce the overuse of incarceration and its social and economic costs and to promote justice systems that are fair, are used as a last resort, and offer second chances.

-The Drug Addiction and Treatment program works to increase access to high quality drug addiction treatment for Baltimore residents, especially the uninsured and underinsured.
+The Addiction and Health Equity program works to increase access to high quality drug addiction treatment for Baltimore residents, especially the uninsured and underinsured.
 Recognizing that addiction is a chronic disease, the program aims to insure addiction treatment is integrated into the public health care system.

 The Baltimore Community Fellowships program works to meet the challenges facing Baltimore’s most needy communities by identifying and supporting social innovators of unusual promise and providing them with the ingredients to ensure their ideas have a stable foundation and long-term viability.